Wetting and Pattern Formation in Non-Reciprocal Ternary Phase Separation: Introduction

 An alternative to simulating an interacting active particle system is to employ a dynamical field theoretic approach, where coarse-grained density fields evolve via stochastic PDEs that encode the spatiotemporal evolution of the system.
 At the mesoscopic level, non-equilibrium behaviour manifests through terms that cannot be written as the functional derivative of a free energy; a non-equilibrium field theory can thus be constructed in a top-down manner by explicitly introducing these terms.
 A celebrated example that describes phase separation in non-equilibrium systems is the non-reciprocal Cahn-Hilliard (NRCH) model \cite{GolestanianPRX, MarchettiNRCH}, which explicitly breaks action-reaction symmetry between two conserved fields.
 As a minimal model that introduces non-equilibrium features to the lowest order, the NRCH model exhibits a rich spectrum of novel phenomena, including travelling and oscillating patterns \cite{GolestanianPRX, MarchettiNRCH, NRWavesGulati}, arrested coarsening \cite{NRCHArrestedCoarsening}, localised states \cite{NRCHLocalised} and defect solutions \cite{NRCHDefect}.
-Analytically, the NRCH model is closely related to the complex Ginzburg-Landau equation \cite{CGLE, GolestanianPRX}, and has been shown to emerge from a universal amplitude equation valid near the onset of a conserved-Hopf instability \cite{ThieleAmplitude}, which describes large-scale oscillatory instability under conserved dynamics.
+Analytically, oscillations in the NRCH model have been identified to resemble those in the complex Ginzburg-Landau equation \cite{CGLE, GolestanianPRX}.
+However, the breaking of gauge invariance in NRCH allows for linear oscillations unseen in complex Ginzburg-Landau and has later been shown to emerge from a universal amplitude equation valid near the onset of a conserved-Hopf instability \cite{ThieleAmplitude}, describing large-scale oscillatory instability under conserved dynamics.
 However, a systematic study of wetting behaviour in models with non-reciprocal interactions remains lacking.